Algure/azstore/README.md

 ## Getting Started

-This package handles all the encryption and formatting required to provide easy access to azure storage options via REST APIs.
+This package handles all the encryption and formatting required to provide easy access to azure storage options via REST APIs in flutter project.
 The package currently provides functions to query and upload data to Azure blobs, tables and queues.
-Add the latest dependency to your pubspec.yaml to get started.        ```azstore: ^latest_version ```          and import.
-In the following examples,         `'your connection string'` can be gotten from the azure portal.
+Add the latest dependency to your pubspec.yaml to get started. azstore: ^latest_version and import.
+In the following examples, 'your connection string' can be gotten from the azure portal after simply creating a storage account ( or follow the walkthrough in the section [Creating Azure Storage Account](#creating-azure-storage-account) ).

 ## Azure Blob Functions.